blessx/Healthcare_Automation_Scripts/Manual_TestSuiteCollective.md

 **Conclusion**

-Therefore I conclude, that by following the steps above, the staff or QA can run the test suite collective in Katalon Studios using their Android device.
+Therefore I conclude that by following the steps above, the staff or QA can run the test suite collective in Katalon Studios using their Android device.

  **Notes to remember**